RonAddy/Markdown-Resume-Microsoft/README.md

 Field Technician
 New York, NY
 July 2017 to Current
--Deliver desktop checkouts and provide user support to employees after desk and computers have been exchanged or repaired
+* Deliver desktop checkouts and provide user support to employees after desk and computers have been exchanged or repaired

--Assist with technical support to various companies, including Bloomberg, Medidata, BBH, Blue Apron & others
+* Assist with technical support to various companies, including Bloomberg, Medidata, BBH, Blue Apron & others

 ASPCA
 Help Desk Intern
 New York, NY
 May 2017 to July 2017
--Completed installation and maintenance of desktops, laptops, printers, polycoms, webcams, docking stations and other equipment
+* Completed installation and maintenance of desktops, laptops, printers, polycoms, webcams, docking stations and other equipment

--Managed user accounts, passwords, and domain access using Active Directory, AEM, and ASPCA administrative privileges
+* Managed user accounts, passwords, and domain access using Active Directory, AEM, and ASPCA administrative privileges

--Utilized JIRA ticketing system to report, resolve, elevate and monitor tickets sent by users
+* Utilized JIRA ticketing system to report, resolve, elevate and monitor tickets sent by users

--Provided technical support for software and hardware issues to users onsite and remotely
+* Provided technical support for software and hardware issues to users onsite and remotely

 ___